 Cal Hewitt is a recent student of the Langton and the author of this website.
 Having led the LUCID experiment for two years, he is obsessed with beauty in the universe and the interconnectedness of scientific endeavour, language, and thought that his first dialogue explores.
-Next year he will read Natural Sciences at Pembroke College, Cambridge.
+Since leaving school, he is reading Natural Sciences at Pembroke College, Cambridge.

 Drishti Rai is an 18 year old with a passion for economics and academia.
 She plans to study the former at university, having completed A levels in maths, further maths, physics, and economics.
 She also runs a blog: thedismalstudy.wordpress.com